threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 ![farming_tf_wallet_53](./img/farming_tf_wallet_53.png)

-When you go on the [ThreeFold Portal](https://portal.grid.tf/), you will now see your newly added account.
+When you go on the [ThreeFold Dashboard](https://old.dashboard.grid.tf), you will now see your newly added account.
 Click on it.

 ![farming_tf_wallet_54](./img/farming_tf_wallet_54.png)

 In the Farm section, you can now see your farm.
-You have successfully move the farm from the ThreeFold Connect App to the ThreeFold Portal.
+You have successfully move the farm from the ThreeFold Connect app to the ThreeFold Dashboard.

 ![farming_tf_wallet_55](./img/farming_tf_wallet_55.png)